 About the Queensland Citizen Science Grants

-The Queensland Citizen Science Grants are part of the Queensland Citizen Science strategy to raise awareness of and participation in citizen projects relevant to Queensland.
+The Queensland Citizen Science Grants align with the Queensland Citizen Science strategy to raise awareness of and participation in citizen projects relevant to Queensland.

 The grants are designed to help scientists, organisations and community groups carry out citizen science projects that align with the strategy’s vision and tackle important issues in Queensland.